Myzumi/HypixelSkyblock.github.io/docs/staff-report-system/main.md

 ###### `3.
 The report categories.`
 Each punishment will need to go under a category, these can be found by doing `!rule_list`.
 When reporting, you should use the abbreviation (E.g. if they used spamming, you'd report for `SP`).
-If you are unsure what rule something comes under, please an Admin.
+If you are unsure what rule something comes under, please ask an Admin.

 ###### `4.
 Command Arguments.`
 An argument is an input for a command.
 It will be space seperated sections of text.
 For example, if we had an add command, such as `!add 5 6`